ccj5351/MS-Nets/README.md

 ## Acknowledgements

-Part of the code is adopted from existing works of DispNetC, GCNet, PSMNet, GANet and so on.
+Part of the code is adopted from existing works of GCNet, PSMNet and so on.
 We thank the awesome repositories provided by the authors and/or the third party.